-There will be 10 quizzes, 3 tests (two-stage style), 2 group assignments, 1 experiential learning assignment, and 1 self-reflection.
-The grading scale is built on a point-based system, with "extra credit" points built in for the quizzes only.
+There will be 10 quizzes (8 required), 3 tests (two-stage style), 2 group assignments, 1 experiential learning assignment, and 1 self-reflection, 3 kahoots.

 Quizzes: All quizzes will happen on Thursdays (3 to 6 questions each quiz), and each week students will alternate between responding to the instructor/TA questions and creating and answering their own questions (3 to 6 questions selected by the instructor/TA).
 For quiz 1 the instructor/TA will provide the questions, quiz 2 students will create the questions, quiz 3 the instructor will provide the questions, quiz 4 students will create the questions, and so forth.
 For the student-created quizzes, students will use a Google Doc to record their questions, and the link will be provided right before our first student quiz.
 Students are encouraged to bring a laptop, tablet, or smartphone to class every other Thursday (one Thursday I will provide the questions, the other you will write the questions on Google Docs).
 If you don't have a laptop/smartphone/tablet, that's fine too.
 Just communicate with me and we will find a solution.